 NBC Universal Creative, BRC, Rethink Attractions and others on

-new attractions from Florida to Hollywood to Canada to Dubai.
+new attractions from Florida to Hollywood to Canada to Dubai to Japan.

 Themed architecture is also part of her portfolio and passion.